 The thing that is easy to miss here is that people kept voting Mr Howard back in, not because he was so good, but rather the Opposition was unable to promote a credible leader.

 When Europeans came to Australia and began to learn about Aboriginal culture, they found that a young man does an “apprenticeship” with an older man.
 He learns everything he needs to know about how to move around the land, what is edible and what is not, what is dangerous and what is not, where the water is and so on.
-What the early Europeans missed was that this was essentially the same technique of how apprentices learned their trades – they were dismissive of the Aboriginal practices – just as we are today.
+Obviously this is extremely primitive and expected from such a primitive society.
+What the early Europeans missed was that this was essentially the same technique of how apprentices learned their trades; yet Europeans were dismissive of the Aboriginal practices – just as we are today.

 Of course, this assumes that all students are willing to be socialised and learn manners, a questionable assumption.
 Most are, but far too many think they have a right to be mean and nasty whenever they feel like it.